oneananda/AWS_Operations/Learning/008 AWS API Gateway/00EQ API Gateway/README.md

 - **D. Configure VPC Flow Logs to capture API traffic:** VPC Flow Logs capture network traffic within a VPC but do not provide detailed logging specific to API Gateway request and response data.

 ### Question 3
-**Question:** How can you implement a canary release in AWS API Gateway to safely deploy new versions of your API?
+How can you implement a canary release in AWS API Gateway to safely deploy new versions of your API?

 **Options:**